yourealwaysbe/madgresso/README.md

     plane; 10 oct; eur 100; item 1: flight to London
     receipts: ~/myreceipts.pdf

 The receipts file can be tab-completed.
+Multiple receipts files can be specified, but they are all added at the end, not right away.

 To finish, use ctrl-D.